SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 1. From Sites listing page, click on a site.

-2. Click ‘Observations’ to find the Observations listing for that site.
+2. Click **Observations** to find the Observations listing for that site.

 3. Select an Observation.
-Click ‘Download Data’ on the Observation page.
+Click **Download Data** on the Observation page.
     <img class="my-3" src="/images/observation.png"/>

 4. Specify a date range, timezone and format, and click download.